malcolmsailor/midani/docs/settings.md

 All general settings are global.

 - **midi_fname**: str.
-Path to input midi file to animate.
+Path to input midi file to be animated.
 If a midi path is passed as a command-line argument to the script, this value will be ignored.
 If this value is not set, nor is a command-line path passed, the script will abort---it will have nothing to animate!

+    It is also possible to pass a list of files.
+In that case, the tempos will be taken from the first file, but the notes will be taken from all files.
 - **midi_tracks_to_voices**: bool.
 If True, different tracks in the input midi will be mapped to different "voices" in the animation.
             *Default*: `True`